 - 4.54 Two dormouse Muscardinus avellanarius records were provided by the SxBRC from 1981 and 2011, the exact location of the 1981 record is not provided, however the 2011 record is located c.
 1.9km south in an area of woodland within Shaves Wood; an ancient woodland which has connectivity to the Singing Hills Golf Course immediately north, and to the Site via H8. - 4.55 The Site's dense and well-connected species-rich hedgerows provide good potential nesting, foraging and dispersal habitat for dormouse.
 Furthermore, these hedgerows provide connectivity to other parcels of woodland to the west of the Site, including an area of ancient woodland c.
 1.5km west, adjacent to Blackstone Lane.
-It is therefore considered possible that dormouse are using the Site if a source population still persists locally.
-A series of six dormouse surveys are scheduled between April and September 2022, with four surveys undertaken to date. - 4.56 The results of the surveys to date have shown no evidence of dormice; however, it is considered likely that they would utilise on-site habitats given the suitability on site. - 4.57 Full methods and results of surveys completed to date are provided in Appendix H. - 4.58 Although widespread in Sussex, Dormice are a European Protected Species and \$41 species in respect of the NERC Act 2006.
-Should dormice be confirmed to be present during the course of further surveys, the presence of this species would be considered to be of Local to
+It was therefore considered possible that dormouse were using the Site if a source population still persisted locally.
+A series of six dormouse surveys were therefore carried out between April and September 2022. - 4.56 Although widespread in Sussex, Dormice are a European Protected Species and S41 species in respect of the NERC Act 2006.
+However, surveys showed no evidence of dormouse presence and the species is therefore considered likely absent from the Site and are scoped out of any further assessment. - 4.57 Full methods and results of surveys are provided in Appendix H.